latex3/tagging-project/documentation/wtpdf/index.md

 extrahead: youtube-head
 ---

-# Generating Well-Tagged PDF from LaTeX Examples
+# Generating Well-Tagged PDF from LaTeX

 Examples demonstrating generating Well-Tagged PDF from LaTeX.

-Firstly a small example is provided.
+Firstly a small example demonstration is provided.

 A more realistic example showing various structures common in STEM publications is provded in the second page.